Student Code of Conduct (Policy 3.090)

 This College recognizes that a thoughtful and reasoned search for truth can be conducted only in an atmosphere that is free of intimidation and coercion.
 Seminole State College reserves the right to determine when the Code of Conduct and its policies and procedures have been violated and if or when to administer disciplinary actions.
 Proceedings of the investigation of each case and the action taken will be officially recorded.

 - Academic Misconduct: As members of the College community, students are expected to be honest in all their academic coursework and activities.
-Academic misconduct (included but not limited to-cheating on examinations, course assignments or projects, plagiarism, misrepresentation and the unauthorized possession of examination or course-related materials) is prohibited.
+Academic misconduct (included but not limited to-cheating on examinations, any work written, developed, created, co-authored, or inspired by artificial intelligence (AI), course assignments or projects, plagiarism, misrepresentation, and the unauthorized possession of examination or course-related materials) is prohibited.

 - Faculty members may act in cases of academic misconduct such as denial of credit or assigning a grade of “F” on a specific assignment, examination or project, or assigning a grade of “F” for the course.